Colorathe/Colorathe/README.md

-### Hi my name is Joaquin Vulcano and I'm a Fronted Developer 👋
+### Hi my name is Joaquin Vulcano and I'm a FullStack Developer 👋

 ### :woman_technologist: About Me :